The Games copertina

 A proposito di questo titolo

-Yet when the modern games were inaugurated in Athens in 1896, the founders thought them a 'display of manly virtue', an athletic celebration of the kind of amateur gentleman who would rule the world.
+The Olympic Games have become the single greatest festival of a universal and cosmopolitan humanity.
+Seventeen days of sporting competition watched and followed on every continent and in every country on the planet.
+Simply, the greatest show on earth.
+Yet when the modern games were inaugurated in Athens in 1896, the founders thought them a "display of manly virtue", an athletic celebration of the kind of amateur gentleman that would rule the world.
 How was such a ritual invented?
-Why did it prosper, and how has it been so utterly transformed?
+Why did it prosper and how has it been so utterly transformed?

-Illuminated with dazzling vignettes from over a century of Olympic completion, this stunningly researched history captures the excitement of sporting brilliance and the kaleidoscopic experience of the games.
+Illuminated with dazzling vignettes from over a century of olympic completion - this stunningly researched history captures the excitement of sporting brilliance and the kaleidoscopic experience of the Games.
 It shows us how this sporting spectacle has come to reflect the world we hope to inhabit and the one we actually live in.

 Ancora nessuna recensione